WordPress/openverse/documentation/api/reference/healthcheck.md

   connections are available to the database
 - Optionally, whether Elasticsearch is accessible to Django (only when the `check_es` query parameter is present)
+  - When debugging live healthcheck requests, check the request parameters to determine whether Elasticsearch health is included

 The healthcheck can fail for any of the following reasons: